3enoit3/notes/General.md

 https://littleblah.com/post/2019-09-01-senior-engineer-checklist/
 ## Improving
 https://danluu.com/p95-skill/
-## Experience
+## My experience
-These are real cases I have experienced:
+Real cases I have experienced.
-### Decisisions in big groups are difficult
+### Decisions in big groups are difficult
 * high latency
 * first attempt to solve it: put 10 seniors in a meeting room for an hour -> no clear lead, no decision
 * second attempt to solve it: put 4 seniors in a meeting room for a day -> ?